-Now, this isn't to say that these Instagram takeover guests can only accomplish one of the goals we outlined in the previous section.
-But generally speaking, we recommend choosing your guest with the most effective strategy in mind.
+While it's certainly possible for Instagram takeover guests to accomplish multiple goals, we recommend choosing your guest with the most effective strategy in mind.

-- Influencers will draw their audience of followers to your Instagram with their endorsement of your brand, so they're the best fit if your primary goal is to increase brand awareness by growing followers.
+- Influencers will draw their followers to your Instagram with their endorsement of your brand, so they're the best fit if your primary goal is to increase brand awareness by growing followers.